makbn/docker_basics_tutorial/README.md

 ### Hypervisor-based Virtualization

-i believe that God sent **hypervisors** to save our money!The hypervisor or virtual machine manager (VMM) **is generally a program or a combination of software and hardware that allows the abstraction of the underlying physical hardware**.
+I believe that God sent **hypervisors** to save our money!
+The hypervisor or virtual machine manager (VMM) **is generally a program or a combination of software and hardware that allows the abstraction of the underlying physical hardware**.

 there are two major types of hypervisor :

 - **Type I hypervisors** (native virtual machine) run directly on top of the hardware
-  - Therefore, they take the place of the operating systems and interact directly with the ISA interface exposed by the underlying hardware, and they emulate this interface in order to allow the management of guest operating systems
+  - Therefore, they take the place of the operating systems and interact directly with the ISA interface exposed by the underlying hardware, and they emulate this interface to allow the management of guest operating systems

 - **Type II hypervisors** (hosted virtual machines) require the support of an operating system to provide virtualization services